Skip to main content

 Course Duplication Limitations

-• Only one of STAT 4170 and STAT 5170 will satisfy the major requirements, as these are both versions of a time series course.
+• Only one of STAT 4630 and STAT 5630 will satisfy the major requirements, as these are both versions of a machine learning course.

 • Only one of STAT 4260, ASTR 4140, COMM 3220, and CS 4750 will satisfy the major requirements, as these are all versions of a database course.